 Do not leave Hong Kong without a visit to this tea house.
 It has not changed since 1926, and it appears in the film In the Mood for Love by Wong Kar-wai.
 Gentlemen come to read the newspaper in the morning and then, little by little, the restaurant awakens and soon the 50 tables are crowded with some 300 guests.

-Do not miss the lotus seed paste bun or the duck with eight treasures and moon cakes, which the Lin Heung Tea House is famous for.
+Do not miss the chicken, vegetable, omelette and bacon-strip bun or the duck with eight treasures and moon cakes, which the Lin Heung Tea House is famous for.

 Lin Heung Tea House